We advise you to read the Mathematics page thoroughly. For reading and preparation advice, you should find the following sections particularly useful:

 - The Mathematics Faculty has its own page about STEP.

 - The booklet by Stephen Siklos is particularly useful.
 You might also benefit by looking at some of the other resources on his website, including the past papers.

 - The NRICH website has excellent resources.
-See in particular information about 'rich' tasks, the STEP advice, and the prepare for university section.
+See in particular

 - The Further Mathematics Network can offer support for both AEA and STEP preparation.
+See online courses.